-How Teams can help frontline workers
+How Microsoft Teams can help frontline workers

 Previously at Ferguson, staffers mainly relied on phone calls for communication, as well as Skype and Jabber.
 WhatsApp may have been used on an ad-hoc basis in some branches, but was not encouraged by the company.

 A key benefit of Teams lies in channel-based communications, said Morris.
-This means a sales associate doesn’t need to know the name of a particular person within the organization to get the right information.
+This means a sales associate doesn’t need to know the name of a particular person within the organisation to get the right information.

 “The fact that we can now have dedicated channels for different departments, groups, or even business outcomes – things that we really want to focus on – that makes such a big difference,” said Morris.

 “The experts in our business for those specific topics or categories can hone in on those channels and provide feedback.
 Before, even with Jabber, you would have to know who you were reaching out.
 And so it just wasn't very efficient.”

 Teams and the wholesale counter

 Another way Teams is used involves counter staff who sell direct to building contractors.
 These customers have different requirements than retail shoppers and typically know which products they want to buy and, in many cases, make purchases on company credit.

 In the event of a problem, such as a customer’s account being put on hold, the sales associate is required to call back-office colleagues to get information about any outstanding invoices.

 That process can be time consuming for the sales staffers and awkward for customers as their case is dealt with over the phone.
 Again, said Morris, Teams offered a faster and more effective way to get this information to frontline staff and smooth out the sales process.

 “Once we introduced Teams, our counter staff started to build channels,” he said.
 “They can just post a message and say, ‘I have a customer at the counter, they are on credit hold, here is some information I need.’
 They can do it without talking and so save the customer from embarrassment.

-With Teams, it is really efficient because they can communicate at the same time, regardless of what they are in the middle of.”
+"With Teams, it is really efficient because they can communicate at the same time, regardless of what they are in the middle of.”

 Lessons for other companies